How to ensure you don’t overload while exercising!

 This is where a physio can help guide and tailor training programs to ensure that the changes made are not only safe but will still challenge the individual in establishing positive adaptations in the body.

 There are multiple ways to progressively overload an exercise or training program.
-This can be done by increasing weight or load, increasing the volume of the exercise (how many sets and reps you do), the motor control of the task or even decreasing the amount of time taken between sets.
-These are all factors that your physio can help monitor and change in accordance with the goals of the patient to maximize their recovery time and optimize performance.
+Increasing weight or load and increasing volume (the number of sets and reps) are good ways to do this.
+Furthermore, changing up the motor control of the task or even decreasing rest duration between sets can also help progressive overload.
+These are all factors that your physio can help monitor and change in accordance with the goals of the patient.
+This can maximize their recovery time and optimize performance.

 If you would like to learn more about sedentary behaviour, or how best to limit it, come and discuss it with our team at Pivotal Motion Physiotherapy.
 With a wealth of knowledge and a friendly smile, we will happily get you back on track.